Arif Mohammad Khan

-Arif Mohammad Khan (born 18 November 1951) is an Indian politician currently serving as 30th Governor of Bihar.
-He is a member of the Bharatiya Janata Party (BJP), and previously served as Governor of Kerala from 2022 to 2025, and as a Union minister who has held several portfolios ranging from energy to civil aviation.
+Arif Mohammad Khan (born 18 November 1951) is an Indian politician who previously served as the 42nd Governor of Bihar from 2025 to 2026.
+He belongs from the state of Uttar Pradesh and is a member of the Bharatiya Janata Party (BJP), and served as Governor of Kerala from 2019 to 2025, Governor of Bihar from 2025 to 2026, and as a Union minister, holding several portfolios like civil aviation.

 Early life and education

 Arif Mohammad Khan was born on 18 November 1951 in Bulandshahr.
 He was educated at Jamia Millia School, Delhi, Aligarh Muslim University, Aligarh and at Shia College, University of Lucknow.

 Ex-MLA Asif Muhammad Khan is his younger brother.